igor-bulygin/tdvs-gthb/docs/api/priv/v1/person/patch.md

  * `answer`: multi-language field with the answer ({"en-US": "my answer", "es-ES": "mi respuesta"})
 * `account_state`: available values ["active"]

-All attributes are required or optional, based on account_state of the Deviser.
+All attributes are required or optional, based on account_state and type of person

 * You can change any value when the account is in "draft" mode
 * You must have some of them filled when you want to change the state to "active", or you want to update an "active" profile.